Yan Gomes

-Yan Gomes (/ˈjɑːn ˈɡoʊmz/; [ˈjɐ̃ ˈɡomis]; born July 19, 1987) is a Brazilian-American professional baseball catcher for the Chicago Cubs of Major League Baseball (MLB).
-He previously played for the Toronto Blue Jays, Cleveland Indians, Washington Nationals and Oakland Athletics.
-The Blue Jays drafted Gomes in the tenth round of the 2009 MLB Draft.
+Yan Gomes (/ˈjɑːn ˈɡoʊmz/; [ˈjɐ̃ ˈɡomis]; born July 19, 1987) is a Brazilian-American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Cleveland Indians, Washington Nationals, Oakland Athletics, and Chicago Cubs.

+The Blue Jays selected Gomes in the tenth round of the 2009 MLB draft.
 He made his MLB debut in 2012, becoming the first Brazilian-born player in major league history.
 He played for the Blue Jays in 2012 and the Indians from 2013 to 2018.
 He was traded to the Nationals ahead of the 2019 season and won the World Series with Washington over the Houston Astros.
+He was traded to Oakland during the 2021 season and signed with the Cubs following that season.
+Chicago released him during the 2024 season.

-Personal life
+Early life

 Gomes was born in Mogi das Cruzes, Brazil.
 His mother, Claudia, moved the family to the United States after getting a job in Florida, and his father, Décio, is a tennis instructor.
 He was introduced to baseball by a Cuban coach his father met in São Paulo.
 Gomes' family moved to the United States when he was 12.